 Who can say no to a cool waterfall only a half-hour’s drive from town?
 One of the most popular “first hikes” for families with small children, the one-mile trail to Thunderbird Falls traverses a handsome birch forest along the Eklutna River canyon to reach a deck with views of a 200-foot waterfall.
 During winter, the falls can freeze, forming fabulous columns of blue ice.

 Experience a scenic float along a glacial river.
 Just 90 minutes from Anchorage, the Matanuska Glacier is Alaska’s largest road-accessible glacier, and the water running underneath creates a river that’s perfect for rafting.
-You’ll float downstream for up to 2 hours, taking in the scenery along the way—mountains, river channels, hillsides, moraines—and looking out for wildlife.
-It’s fun for the whole family—anyone ages 5 and up can do this trip—and you’ll be going with one of Alaska’s most experienced tour companies.
+You’ll float downstream for up to 2 hours, taking in the scenery along the way — mountains, river channels, hillsides, moraines — and looking out for wildlife.
+It’s fun for the whole family — anyone ages 5 and up can do this ...more

 Looking to break up your drive with a jog or bike ride?
 This little-used, 2‑mile section of the former Glenn Highway has little to no traffic.
 Rocks and shrubs are creeping onto the road surface in places.
 It’s quiet, scenic, and hilly.
 The roadway is officially closed in the middle but easily-passable.

 The Matanuska State Park is the best place for a free view of the Matanuska Glacier.
 You won’t be able to walk up to the glacier (that’s at Mile 102 and is $30 per person), but this well-developed site (wihch is also connected to the nearby RV Park) offers plenty of parking, public restrooms, and excellent glacier views and photo opportunities.
 You’ll also find: A half-dozen interpretive signs about glaciers, ice creatures, spruce bark… ...more